District Facts

 District 5 – Mr. Patrick Canan

-School Board meetings are held on the second Tuesday of the month at 4 p.m. at the School Board Administration Building at 40 Orange Street, unless otherwise posted.
+School Board Meetings are held on the second Tuesday at 4 p.m. at the School Board Administration Building at 40 Orange Street, unless otherwise posted.

 The SJCSB has earned the designation of Master Board.